 Similarly, to truly be seen as a supporter of a cause, a brand needs to be aware of events and times of year that are significant to the cause.
 Then they should build timely supportive content around that.
 If your brand’s cause is supporting the LGBTQIA+ community, you should be broadcasting your support during Pride month and posting your opposition to legislation against same-sex marriage.
 If your brand aligns with environmental conservation, Earth Day would be a significant event each year.
 You should also be speaking out against any environmentally-harmful legislation that comes up.
 No matter what causes your brand aligns with, missing the opportunity to speak out makes your “support” ring hollow to those whom your support means the most.

 Make sure your brand isn’t missing the boat when it comes to its efforts on social issues.
 Contact Asterisk Creative, and let’s get your branding strategy on the right course.

 We may be only a few months in to the year, but the top branding trends of 2019 are already starting to emerge.
 Here are a few of our favorites.

 - Conversational marketing being ingrained as part of the brand.

-As technology evolves, applications such as social media and chat bots are also evolving into a bigger part of companies’ brands.
+As technology evolves, applications such as social media and chat bots are also evolving.
+They’re becoming a bigger part of companies’ brands.
 People used to be forced to call a customer service line to get an answer to a question.
-They’re now using social media comments, Facebook Messenger, tweets, Instagram DMs, and email to get in touch…and possibly get a faster answer or an answer that doesn’t require them to sit on hold for an eternity.
+They’re now using social media comments, Facebook Messenger, tweets, Instagram DMs, and email to get in touch.
+And they possibly get a faster answer or one that doesn’t require them to sit on hold for an eternity.
 Many companies have built brands known for their responsiveness to these “new” customer service outlets.
 That’s happening more and more!

 - A company’s brand becoming more of a factor in where a customer makes a purchase.